Prompsit/mutnmt/README.md

 ## Data persistance

 Logs, database and user data like corpora or engines are stored inside the container in `/opt/mutnmt/data`.
-You may be interested in mounting that folder so that it persists in case of removing the container.
+This folder is mounted in `./data` by default, so that it persists in case of removing the container.
+Make sure to create the `./data` folder in the project's directory if it does not exist.

-Mount that folder in a volume to access its data outside the container.
-You will be able to back it up as you please.

-A script is provided to launch the container: `run.sh`.
-You may edit that file to add as many volumes as you need.

 ## Launching the container